5 Ways to Honor World Infertility Awareness Month 2024

 • Premature Birth

-There are many great products available that feature the infertility awareness ribbon, such as:
+There are many great items available that feature the infertility awareness ribbon, such as:

-While it might seem strange to think that some people don’t know the infertility meaning, the sad reality is that it’s true.
+While it might seem strange to think that some people don’t know the meaning of infertility, the sad reality is that it’s true.
 Sure, most of us understand that some people struggle to get pregnant, but that doesn’t mean we fully comprehend the trials and tribulations they face day-to-day.

 If you’re looking for a way to participate in National Infertility Awareness Month, why not start talking?

-In my situation, for example, it took me a long time to open up to people about our conception journey.
+It took me a long time to open up to people about our conception journey.
+It felt so personal and private.

-Despite age, ethnicity, education, or career, no person is exempt from dealing with reproductive troubles.
+Whether classified by age, ethnicity, education, or sexual orientation, no group is exempt from dealing with reproductive troubles.

-I started wondering how many people in my life were facing similar problems.
+I started wondering how many people in my life were facing similar problems, similarly afraid to speak up.

 So, what did I do?

 I laid out our situation and opened up to the people I was “social media friends” with.
 At the end of my post, I offered my support and understanding to anyone else who was walking a similar path.
-I was shocked when various individuals spoke up and admitted they were in the same boat.
+I was shocked when friends and acquaintances spoke up and admitted they were in the same boat.

 As human beings, we find comfort in connection.
 We like the idea of having someone close to us who understands what we’re dealing with.

-If you’re willing to speak out during National Infertility Awareness Month, you never know what kind of joy and support you could be offering someone else.
+If you’re willing to speak out during National Infertility Awareness Month, you never know what kind of comfort and even joy you could be offering someone else.

 4. Share a Message of Support